ApiniLabs/PAC-ID/recommendation-for-identifier-structure.md

 They are designed around these goals goals:

 - Verbose enough so that it is always clear
-  - to what the ID is pointing to
+  - to what the `PAC-ID` is pointing to
   - what the uniqueness scope is
 - Reliable and easy for service discovery with PAC-ID Resolver